preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 + **Title**: Add the Title to be shown for editors, for the Property, when targeting.
 + **Property**: Select Tenant Property from the list.
-+ **Type**: Select Type of targeting for this Property; "Group Membership", "User Profile Property" or "Azure AD Proper
++ **Type**: Select Type of targeting for this Property; Group Membership, User Profile Property or Azure AD Property.

 Delete or edit Target Property
 --------------------------------